-Designing and developing core libraries for the data release production system of the Large Synoptic Survey Telescope (LLST).
+Designing and developing core libraries for the data release production system of the Large Synoptic Survey Telescope (LSST).
 Collaborating with other members of the data management group in an Agile environment, constructing higher-level scientific pipeline code in C++ and Python.
+With a special focus on the wrapping layer between the two languages.

 Ph.D. with experience in tera-scale data processing looking for an exa-scale challenge